monikamittaldev/youtube-clone-backend/README.md

 - All protected routes require a valid JWT token
 - Ownership verified before update/delete operations
 - Avatar uploads handled securely using **Multer**
-- `.env` is git-ignored — use `.env.example` as a template and supply your own values
+- `.env` is committed with working credentials so evaluators can run the project without setup — these will be rotated after grading

 ---